X-man34/9.03-Lab---JavaScript-in-the-Browser/README.md

 # Citation

-I am using ChatGPT 5.3 codes extra high with IDE context on my local installation for this task.
+I am using ChatGPT 5.3 codex extra high with IDE context on my local installation for this task.
 The prompt was especially easy, as all I did was copy the assignment description verbatim and upload the image.
 I am satisfied with the output as it seems to do everything correctly.